MESH-Research/invenio-stats-dashboard/_sources/cli.md.txt

 # Read stats for specific community and date range
 invenio community-stats read --community-id my-community --start-date 2024-01-01 --end-date 2024-01-31

+# Read specific query type for a community
+invenio community-stats read --community-id my-community --query-type community-usage-delta --start-date 2024-01-01
 ```

+**Configuration Requirements:**

+The `read` command requires the `COMMUNITY_STATS_ENABLED` configuration to be set to `True`.
+If disabled, the command will exit with an error message.

 #### `status`